Knoedelauflauf/espresso_machine/README.md

-# Xenia Espresso Machine (Unofficial)
+# Xenia Home

-## Installation
-- Install as a custom repository via HACS
-- Manually download and extract to the custom_components directory

-Once installed, use Add Integration -> Xenia Espresso Machine (Unofficial).

-## Disclaimers

-> [!NOTE] Originally developed for personal use without a goal to cover all available device attributes.
+> [!IMPORTANT]

-> [!NOTE] This project is an unofficial Home Assistant integration for controlling and monitoring espresso machines produced by Xenia Espresso GmbH.
+> This project is an unofficial Home Assistant integration for controlling and monitoring espresso machines produced by Xenia Espresso GmbH.
-> It is not affiliated with, endorsed by, or supported by Xenia Espresso GmbH in any way.
+> It is **not affiliated with, endorsed by, or supported by Xenia Espresso GmbH** in any way.
 > All product and company names, trademarks, and registered trademarks are the property of their respective owners.
 > Use of names or trademarks in this project is solely for identification purposes to indicate device compatibility.
-> This software is provided “as is”, without any warranty.
+> This software is provided "as is", without any warranty.
 Use at your own risk.

+Home Assistant integration for Xenia espresso machines.

+## Installation

+- Install as a custom repository via HACS
+- Or manually download and extract to the `custom_components` directory

+Once installed, use Add Integration → Xenia Espresso Machine.

+## Features

+- Power on/off, ECO mode, steam boiler control
+- Temperature setpoints (brew group & brew boiler)
+- Sensors: temperatures, pressures, energy, extraction counter, operating hours
+- Shot tracking with temperature, pressure, flow rate, and weight data

+## Frontend card

+For visualizing shot tracking data, check out [xenia-home-card](https://github.com/Knoedelauflauf/xenia-home-card).

+## Compatibility

+- Xenia DBL with API v2
+- Other models may work but are untested